 This succinct summary of the challenge of modern life is a quote from Canadian Prime Minister Justin Trudeau, from his keynote at the Davos World Economic Forum in 2018.
-And although that organization tried to downplay the sentiment later that year, Trudeau’s claim seems an accurate summary of our times.
+And although that organization tried to downplay the sentiment later that year, and some see change coming more in waves than in an ever-accelerating pace, to us Trudeau’s claim seems an accurate summary of our times.

 Change is hard for human beings; we are accustomed to a great deal of consistency from one day to another: in what is expected of us, in the tools we use to perform those duties, in how we’re perceived by others and how we interact with others, in what constitutes the necessities of life, and in how we obtain those necessities.
 Most of us feel we can “handle” change, but when we say that we usually mean one change at a time, and with a pause after each change before we’re forced to confront the next one.